centreon/centreon-plugins/docs/en/developer/guide.rst

 Example
 ^^^^^^^

-This example checks if warning threshold is correct :
+This example checks if warning threshold is correct:

 .. code-block:: perl